 We are committed to protecting your data and privacy when dealing with your personal information.
-We are continuously analysing our policies and undertaking the necessary steps to ensure we remain fully compliant with the GDPR by 25 May 2018.

 The European Scanning Centre is registered with the Information Commissioners Office, registration number Z8564277.

 Information about European Scanning Centre

 In this privacy notice, 'we', 'us', 'our' and 'ESC' mean the European Scanning Centre.

 Depending on which location and services you ask us about, purchase or use, different companies within our organisation will process your information.
 These are:

 68 Harley Street

 Registered in England and Wales No. 4932642